 Synchronizing PDs...
 ERROR ERROR 1045 (HY000) at line 1: Permission denied: User 'xpand'@'localhost' is missing EXECUTE on `system`.`pdm_sync`; transaction aborted Please run this statement on the cluster and try again (using install-force): GRANT EXECUTE ON PROCEDURE `system`.`pdm_sync` TO 'xpand'@'localhost';

 After the privilege has been granted, perform the normal upgrade procedure.

 For details about the normal upgrade procedure, see "Upgrades for MariaDB Xpand".

 In previous releases, when the default value was

-  normal, the Rebalancer could swap replicas between nodes as an attempt to improve data distribution, but it would sometimes swap replicas too aggressively.
+normal, the Rebalancer could swap slices between nodes as an attempt to improve data distribution, but it would sometimes swap slices too aggressively.

 Starting with this release, since the default value is

-  noswap, the Rebalancer does not swap replicas between nodes to improve data distribution by default.
+noswap, the Rebalancer does not swap slices between nodes to improve data distribution by default.
 The old default behavior can be enabled by setting

 SET GLOBAL rebalancer_rebalance_mode='normal';